anytizer/melodies.lmms/melodies/तीज भाका - पुरानो/README.md

 Every year, hundreds of such melodies are added to the YouTube like platform.
 And, observed by millions of views around this theme.

-# Some modernised versions of Teej songs
+# Examples of modernised versions of Teej songs

 ## B.S.
 2079 (2022)
 - [aba ta gai gayo barkhaa ni; belaa bho teejai ko dar khaanee](https://youtu.be/ILVMTKVqpkM)